q2-micom

 This will give you the following:

 Here the distribution of growth rates is shown by the 2D histogram on the left and the fraction of growing taxa with its mean line is shown on the right.
 You can see that lowering the tradeoff gives you more and more taxa that grow.
-The elbow is around 0.5, but we might want to pick a value as low as 0.3 here because that is where we observe the largest jump.
+The elbow is around 0.5 - 0.7, but we might want to pick a value as high as 0.6 here because that is where we observe the largest jump.
 Due to the constant dilution rate in the gut system, we expect most of the taxa at appreciable relative abundances should have a positive growth rate.
 We use this assumption to tune the tradeoff parameter.
 Another way to validate model growth rates, if you are working with shotgun metagenomic data, is to compare them against independently-estimated replication rates.
 Alternatively, non-growth could also be due to a breakdown between MICOM and reality (e.g. incorrect dietary parameterization or gaps in the genome-scale metabolic models that do not accurately represent the activity of the strains that are in your sample).

 Okay, now that we understand where the tradeoff value comes from we can come back to our growth simulations.